 Post Traumatic Stress Disorder – PTSD

 PTSD happens to people other than soldiers.
 It often leaves people feeling terror and shame.
 It is ok to ask for help; you are not broken.
 PTSD is highly treatable and is not a life sentence.
 You are not weak for asking for help; it is ok to stop fighting.
-It might seem unsafe to stop the hypervigilance and to trust, but a professional can walk you through the darkness and back into the light.
+It might seem unsafe to stop the hypervigilance and trust, but a professional can walk you through the darkness and back into the light.